wanabeunique/obsidian-workout-tracker/README.md

-# Obsidian Workout Tracker
+# Workout Tracker
-Obsidian Workout Tracker is a plugin for Obsidian that helps you organize and track your workouts within your notes.
-With this plugin, you can create workouts, log exercises, visualize your workout data with heatmaps, and track your progress over time.
+Log your workouts effortlessly, track your progress over time, and view detailed statistics for each exercise.
+Keep all your fitness data organized and accessible directly within Obsidian.

 ## How to Use